on "Booker T. Washington and the Politics of Accommodation" by

 Challengers to Washington's Power and Philosophy:

-Riot", interrupting a Washington speech in a local church and
+Riot", Trotter interrupts a Washington speech in a local church

-demanding that he explain why he refused to fight for federal anti-lynching
+demanding that Washington explain why he refused to fight for federal anti-lynching

 legislation or to end segregation on public transportation